opizzatodx/lagent/README.md

 python app.py -h
 ```

-* Use the command line interface (CLI) for generating usage cases for a license
+* Use the command line interface (CLI) for generating use cases for a license

 ```sh
 python cli.py -h